wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 }
 ```

-The debugger will be running as follows
+We can open up the debugger view from the VSCode sidebar.
+And It will run as follows:

 ![debugger](/assets/img/resources/20220613_imgs/debugger.png)